geographika/getting-started-with-mapserver/workshop/content/docs/mapfile/polygons.md

 ## Overview

-This exercise displays buildings from OpenStreetMap.
+This exercise displays building from OpenStreetMap.
 This is a polygon dataset, so we set our `LAYER TYPE` to `POLYGON`:

 ```scala
 LAYER